hakimdalim/cpe-dt/README.md

 ## Architecture Overview

-The codebase is structured into modular components:
+The codebase is in Script folder.
+It is structured into modular components:

 ```
 ├── Core Simulation Components